retorrano/arduino_sound_sensor_cpp/README.md

-this code will turn on and turn off the LED with clapping. connection
+This code will turn on and turn off the LED with clapping.
-Sound_module  arduino
-AO            AO
-+             5V
-G             GND

-LED           arduino
-+             digital pin 2
--             GND
+## Connection

+**Sound Module to Arduino**